Being fiscally fit is just as important as staying physically fit, and building up your credit score is a vital aspect of financial fitness.

 If you have a low credit score, you may be waiting impatiently to get it back to an acceptable level.

 Your recovery depends on how serious your credit issues have been.
-If you went through bankruptcy, it can take up to 10 years for your score to recover.
+If you went through bankruptcy, it can take up to seven years for your score to recover.
 However, if you miss a payment and don’t have any other issues, you could rebound much sooner.
 Make sure you’re focused on staying current with your bill payments to make your credit score rise as quickly as possible.

-Also keep in mind that you may see your credit score dip for a few months if you apply for a lot of new credit in a short amount of time, get a new credit card or loan, or if you close a credit card account.
+Also keep in mind that you may see your credit score dip for a few months if you apply for a lot of new credit in a short amount of time, get a new credit card or loan, or close a credit card account.

 If you follow these tips, you can establish good credit as a young person or rebuild credit that has fallen over time.
 Remember, just like getting in shape, it requires time and persistence to build good credit, and it’s well worth the end result.
+Applying for our Secured Visa Card – no application fee and no annual fee plus, depending on your requested credit limit, you might need less money as collateral.

 This is part two of a four-part series on how to get financially fit.
 Part three will help you set financial goals.
 Find more money management tips and resources on our WalletWorks page.